cjcharrison/cjcharrison.github.io-analytax/_posts/2025-10-25-welcome-to-analytax.md

 This isn’t consultant-grade rhetoric.
 It’s **real analytics, real technology, and real examples**—for people who like to experiment and build, not just talk.
 If you prefer execution to grand strategy and enjoy learning new tools hands-on, you’ll feel at home here.

-**My promise to readers:** Everything here comes from my own experience and work.
+**My promise to readers:** Everything here comes from my own experience, interests and inspiration.
 I may use AI to research, test, or clarify, but the substance and perspective are my own.
 I publish only what I understand, believe in, and consider genuinely relevant to the evolving world of tax technology—where technical curiosity meets practical domain expertise.

 Over time, I’ll share practical artefacts—**code, models, notebooks, and reflections**—that you can adapt freely in your own workflows.
 Analytax starts as a blog and grows into a place to share **ideas, examples, and lessons from the front line of change**.